Women in politics in France: Parliament and government

 The feminist Marguerite Durand in 1910.

 Reformist feminists sought to place the issue of women's suffrage on the political agenda, cultivating relationships with men who supported their cause within political parties.
 Elections provided opportunities to promote their views.
 Women had been voting since 1917 in the USSR, 1918 in the United Kingdom (from age 30), 1919 in Germany, and 1920 in the United States.
 As early as 1906, deputy Paul Dussaussoy introduced the first bill to grant women the right to vote, starting with local elections.
 In 1919, French feminists secured a principled agreement from all parties on women's suffrage, except for Action Française.
 This agreement remained a dead letter.
-With a large majority (329 for and 95 against), women's suffrage was passed by the Chamber of Deputies on May 20, 1919.
-On November 21, 1922, by 156 votes to 134, the Senate refused to consider this bill.
+With a large majority (329 for and 95 against), women's suffrage was passed by the Chamber of Deputies on 20 May 1919.
+On 21 November 1922, by 156 votes to 134, the Senate refused to consider this bill.
 From its founding in 1920, after the Tours Congress, the French Communist Party accepted women in a women's section, but their numbers quickly declined: historian Sylvie Chaperon notes that "with Bolshevization, expulsions and resignations quickly ended this brief companionship".
 In 1924, Joséphine Pencalet became the first woman elected to a municipal council in Douarnenez, on the PCF list.
 A few months after her election, the Council of State annulled her election, as women then had neither the right to vote nor to run for office.

 In 1924, the Radical Party accepted women into its ranks (e.g., Marcelle Kraemer-Bach), even though the party held a majority in the Senate and blocked votes on women's suffrage, believing that women would primarily vote for parties tied to the Catholic Church.
 Marguerite Durand also joined the Republican Socialist Party, and Germaine Poinso-Chapuis the Popular Democratic Party.
 However, the historian notes that these affiliations, for these women, "put a serious damper on their feminism".
 Some politicians (including 440 deputies in 1923) considered developing the principle of family voting.
 A new bill on women's suffrage in municipal and cantonal elections was approved by the Chamber of Deputies in April 1925.
-A legislative resolution was adopted on July 12, 1927, which "invites the government to hasten, before the Senate, the discussion of the bill passed by the Chamber of Deputies on women's suffrage in municipal elections"; it was renewed on March 31, 1931, and in 1935, but the Senate consistently refused to schedule the debate.
+A legislative resolution was adopted on 12 July 1927, which "invites the government to hasten, before the Senate, the discussion of the bill passed by the Chamber of Deputies on women's suffrage in municipal elections"; it was renewed on 31 March 1931, and in 1935, but the Senate consistently refused to schedule the debate.
 The same occurred in June 1936 and July 1936, but the government abstained, and the Senate did not even place the passed bill on its agenda.

 After the 1929 crisis and its consequences, feminist demands and their resonance became less prominent: priority was given to reserving remaining jobs for men and focusing on essentials.